damphon/L2Test/README.md

 ###How long techs have to enter their UID
 ###How long techs have to take the test
 ###Change what percentage constitutes a passing score (change the color shown for grades)
+#Stop techs from being able to refresh for a different test.
 #
 #TODO list for Alpha build
 #Purge TechListDB entrys that are too old